chainmakers/kmdicedocs/source/index.rst

 =======================================

-Here we will show you to get KMDICE installed and ready to be played.
+Here we will show how to get KMDICE installed and ready to be played.

 .. toctree::
    :maxdepth: 1